Hospital Retirement Benefits and Understanding What's Available

 When you opt in to a retirement plan, you often get to choose traditional contributions or Roth contributions.
 The decision can have a significant impact on your future.
 What’s the difference and which one should you do?

-One very simple calculation I always consider is the gross cost of Roth contributions vs. the gross savings of traditional retirement plan contributions.
-The calculation is overly simple, it’s often overlooked.
+One calculation I always consider is the gross cost of Roth contributions vs. the gross savings of traditional retirement plan contributions.
+The calculation is so simple, it’s often overlooked.
 Since retirement plan tax deductions are taken “from the top” of your income, the contributions only affect your highest tax bracket.
 Let’s look at an example:

 The second-highest tax bracket in 2023 is 35% and is assessed on incomes between $231,250 and $578,125, so it affects many physicians making decisions on retirement plan contributions.
 The maximum annual 403(b) contribution in 2023 is $22,500.
 If you made, let’s say $400,000 and maxed out the 403(b) in Roth contributions, you would pay a 35% tax on the contribution: